logigearcorp/docs.testarchitect.com/content/user-guide/interface-definitions/interface-entities-and-elements/_index.md

 The interface entity setting actions contained within the interface entity handle the other side of the mapping – that is, they serve to identify the AUT window.
 Each interface entity setting action has two arguments: a property followed by a value.
 These property value pairs are used to identify the associated window so that the automation can easily find it during playback.
 In most cases, an interface entity only needs a single interface entity setting action.
 If more than one is used, then the interface entity is mapped to a given window only if all of the property-value pairs match.

-**Note:** Unlike the case with interface elements, it is not necessary for an interface entity to specify a TA class.
+{{<note>}} Unlike the case with interface elements, it is not necessary for an interface entity to specify a TA class.
 That is because all interface entities map to UI elements whose TA class is window.

-**Note:** In most cases, the window that a given interface entity points to can be identified by its title.
+{{<note>}} In most cases, the window that a given interface entity points to can be identified by its title.
 For desktop application AUTs, this property is named title, hence that is what you will generally use as the first argument of an interface entity setting action.
 For HTML pages in web applications, by contrast, the property is doc title.

 The red arrows of the following figure illustrate how the TA name **login** is mapped to the Car Rental-Login window of the AUT.